A good night’s sleep can affecting everything from your motivation to your weight. Here are some tricks that can help you fall asleep faster.

-Lifehacker compiled a list of things that help people relax and sleep more easily, getting rid of that time you spend twisting and turning in bed.
-Check out some of our favorites:
+Lifehacker compiled a list of things that can help you trick your body into falling asleep faster.
+Check out some of our favorites.

 Pretend to be in REM sleep